Save By Buying the Right Car at the Right Time

 The Fine Print

-Some of the new rules in the Inflation Reduction Act take effect immediately – but most don’t come into effect until January 1, 2023.
-The 200,000 vehicle sales cap disappears on that date, and you’ll also have to wait until then to take advantage of the $4,000 credit on used cars.
+The new rules of the Inflation Reduction Act came into full effect on January 1, 2023.
+The 200,000 vehicle sales cap disappeared on that date, but you can now take advantage of the $4,000 credit on used cars.

 The best news may be that starting in 2024, you’ll be able to take the EV tax credit as a discount on the price of the car when you purchase from a dealer – instead of waiting until tax time to file IRS Form 8936 like you do now.

-The incentive landscape continues to evolve and change quickly, so check back on GreenCars regularly to stay up to date with the latest developments.
+The incentive landscape continues to evolve and change quickly, so check back on GreenCars regularly to stay up to date with the latest developments by visiting our EV Incentives Tool.